Eldon Square Shopping Centre: History

 The opening of the MetroCentre in nearby Gateshead during 1986 provided competition for Eldon Square.
-In 1989, a new shopping centre, Eldon Garden, opened to the north of Eldon Square.
-Although separately owned and managed, there is an entrance to Eldon Garden's main shopping arcade from Eldon Square.
+A three-storey extension to Eldon Square which included a food court was opened in October 1987.

 The Green Market, which was situated in the southern part of the centre, closed in January 2007 for relocation and the site was demolished later in the year along with a car park as part of redevelopment works.
 The new Eldon Square bus station opened in March 2007, allowing the existing bus station to be converted into shops.
 The site of the former Green Market was used to make way for Eldon Square South, later known as St Andrew's Way, a new mall with a Debenhams department store as the anchor tenant.

 The centre was rebranded as Intu Eldon Square in April 2013, following the renaming of Capital Shopping Centres Group as Intu Properties.
 Around the same time as the rebrand, the centre underwent an extensive refurbishment at a cost of £22 million.
 The upgrade works included new ceilings and a new entrance at Northumberland Street.
 The Eldon Leisure centre above the malls was refurbished in July 2015.
 The next phase of the redevelopment was the creation of a new dining quarter in the old Sidgate and High Friars malls called Grey's Quarter.
 Work commenced in summer 2015 with the first restaurant to open being George's Great British Kitchen in October 2016.

+On 26 June 2020, the majority owner and manager of Eldon Square, Intu, went into administration.